What Sycamore Tree Do We Need to Climb?

-Ever resourceful, he ran ahead of the throng and climbed a tree; it was a sycamore.
+Ever resourceful, he ran ahead of the throng and climbed a tree.
+It was a sycamore tree.
 From his perch he watched Jesus walk towards him.
 The view was great and he finally achieved his objective; he got to see Jesus.

-When Jesus reached the tree he glanced up and said, “Hey, dude, can I hang out at your place?
+When Jesus reached the tree he glanced up and said, “Hey, dude, can we hang out at your place?

 Not only did Shorty, as known as Zacchaeus, get to see Jesus, but he would soon have some one-on-one time.
 That was quite a reward for his diligence (Luke 19:1-10).